Gu Zhi Xin

 How long have you been growing tea and what got your started?

-I began to work for tea when I was 19 years old after my graduation from high school.
+I began to work with tea when I was 19 years old after my graduation from high school.
 At that time my father worked in our factory and he wished I could also work for tea.
-So I joined the factory where my father worked for tea.
+So I joined the factory where my father worked with tea.

 Can you describe a typical day out in the field?

 I wake up naturally at 6 every day.
 After a simple breakfast I will go out to the tea mountain.
 I climb the mountain to pluck the tea leaves.
 In the afternoon around 4pm I will send the tea leaves to our factory.

 What is your favorite part of growing tea?